Aphex Twin: 1988–1991: Cornish free parties, Rephlex Records and first releases

 In the late 1980s, James became involved in the Cornish free party scene, putting on raves at "secret coves along the coast and behind sand dunes".
 The first party he DJed at was in a barn in 1988.
 Parties were also known to take place at Gwennap Pit.
 They mainly attracted local youths and travellers, with entrance donations taken in cannabis.
 The community also held events at small clubs in towns around the county, including St. Ives, Porthtowan, and St Austell.
 James later referred to this scene as the "best he's ever been involved in".

 James started a regular DJ slot in 1989, playing alternate weeks at the Bowgie nightclub in Crantock.
 There he met Tom Middleton and Grant Wilson-Claridge.
+James incorporated his own tracks, recorded on tape, into his DJ sets.
 Impressed by James's music, Middleton played a tape James had given him to a free party organiser in Exeter, Mark Darby, who eventually convinced James to release a record on his fledgling record label Mighty Force Records.
 James was initially resistant, but while he was tripping on acid backstage at a DJ gig, Darby and Middleton convinced him to release the record.
 Darby later said: "I think if he had not done that trip that night there may have never been any Aphex Twin."
 James has given a similar account: "...they made me sign the contract when I was off my face.
 I was tripping and they're waving this money and a pen at me.
 It's a bit clichéd but it's the way they got me to sign."
 Similarly impressed by James's music, Wilson-Claridge suggested they use some money he inherited to create a record label to release it.
 He and James founded Rephlex Records in 1991.